alandegenhart/alandegenhart.github.io/projects.markdown

 <br>

-### Improving decoding of information from Electrocorticography recordings using Empirical Bayes
+### Improving decoding of information from Electrocorticographic recordings using Empirical Bayes

 [Coming soon]